All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide better than insulin for type 2 diabetes?

 The SURPASS trials showed that tirzepatide produced greater A1C reductions than both insulin degludec and insulin glargine, while also causing significant weight loss instead of the weight gain typically seen with insulin.
-However, whether tirzepatide is better for a specific individual depends on their unique health situation.
+But whether tirzepatide is better for a specific individual depends on their unique health situation.
 Some patients still require insulin therapy.
 A licensed provider can help determine the best approach for you.

 Does tirzepatide have cardiovascular benefits?